-Christian Nationalism, the mixing of Christianity and American nationalism, has been problematic both theologically and politically, since its emergence in the 1950s.
-As a movement, Christian nationalism began to accelerate in the wake of 9/11 and reached its current peaks with the election of Donald Trump in 2016.
+Christian Nationalism, the mixing of Christianity and American nationalism, has been problematic both theologically and politically since its emergence in the 1950s.
+As a movement, Christian nationalism began to accelerate in the wake of 9/11, but has only grown in fervor and influence since the first election of Donald Trump in 2016.
 A number of important books exposing and challenging Christian nationalism have been published in recent years.

-Here are a few books challenging Christian nationalism that we’ve found helpful as we wrestle with these questions about faith, politics and nation, and strive to be a faithful community of Christ’s followers.
+Here are 10 books challenging Christian nationalism.
+We’ve found these titles helpful for wrestling with questions of faith, politics, and nation.
+Let’s continue to strive to be a faithful community of Christ’s followers.

 |